 You’re probably aware of the makerspace trend sweeping across schools around the country.
-Partially, it’s an effort to engage students through exploration.
-Partially, it’s an effort to prepare students with 21st century skills.
-We want spaces where students can take the skills they’ve learned (or develop new ones) and have the tools to explore their own curiosities.
+Partially, it’s an effort to engage students through exploration, it’s also an effort to prepare students with 21st century skills.
+The goal of a makerspace is to create spaces where students can develop new skills and explore their curiosity in a flexible and safe environment.

 Is the Art Room a Natural Makerspace?